 Board the expedition ship in Longyearbyen, the island’s largest settlement.
 Enjoy views of the island’s rugged, glacier-topped mountains, rising majestically from icy Arctic waters.

-Expect a new adventure every day while journeying around the island of Spitsbergen and exploring smaller, outer islands.
-Be astounded by the variety of incredible wildlife and geological formations found here!
-Every expedition will be unique, but could include a few favorite landing sites such as the 14th of July Glacier, Ny London, Phippsoya, Alkefjellet, and the seldom-visited
+Expect a new adventure every day as the ship begins its circumnavigation by heading north and around the island of Spitsbergen, exploring smaller, outlying islands.
+The variety of incredible wildlife and geological formations found here is astounding.
+While the plan is to circumnavigate the island of Spitsbergen, if conditions are favorable, the captain will also attempt a circumnavigation of the whole Svalbard archipelago.
+Every expedition will be different, depending on the weather and ice, but hope to visit a few of the captain and crew's favorite landing sites, including the 14th of July Glacier, Ny London, Phippsøya, Alkefjellet, and the seldom-visited Kvitøya.

 End the adventure as it began, in the frontier-style settlement of Longyearbyen.
 Transfer to the airport for your return flight home.